 Our most advanced product candidate, AGENT-797, is an off-the-shelf, allogeneic, native iNKT cell therapy.
 We have commenced a Phase 1 clinical trial of AGENT-797 for the treatment of multiple myeloma and expect to report top-line data from this trial in the fourth quarter of 2021.
 In addition, in August 2021, we received FDA clearance to initiate a clinical study for the treatment of solid tumors, which we intend to advance as our lead indication for AGENT-797 as a monotherapy and in combination with checkpoint inhibitors.
 We currently expect to have preliminary readouts from this clinical trial in the first half of 2022 in indications that may lead to an accelerated path to marketing approval.
 We also intend to initiate a Phase 1 study of AGENT-797 in GvHD in the fourth quarter of 2021, and we currently expect to report top-line data from this trial in the second half of 2022.
 Finally, with the unique circumstances of the COVID-19 pandemic, we were able to commence first-in-human studies of AGENT-797 in ARDS secondary to COVID-19 and are preparing a protocol to expand into ARDS secondary to other life-threatening infectious diseases such as influenza.
-We currently expect to report top-line data from a Phase 2 trial in the second half of 2022.
+We currently expect to report top-line data from this Phase 1 trial in the fourth quarter of 2021 and top-line data from a Phase 2 trial in the second half of 2022.